canonical/terraform-provider-maas/docs/resources/subnet.md

 ### Optional

+- `active_discovery` (Boolean) Boolean value that indicates if MAAS should detect machines on the network by actively probing for devices.
+Defaults to `true`.
 - `allow_dns` (Boolean) Boolean value that indicates if the MAAS DNS resolution is enabled for this subnet.
 Defaults to `true`.
 - `allow_proxy` (Boolean) Boolean value that indicates if `maas-proxy` allows requests from this subnet.
 Defaults to `true`.
 - `dns_servers` (List of String) List of IP addresses set as DNS servers for the new subnet.
 This argument is computed if it's not set.
 - `fabric` (String) The fabric identifier (ID or name) for the new subnet.
 - `gateway_ip` (String) Gateway IP address for the new subnet.
 This argument is computed if it's not set.
 - `ip_ranges` (Block Set) A set of IP ranges configured on the new subnet.
 Parameters defined below.
 This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html). (see [below for nested schema](#nestedblock--ip_ranges))
+- `managed` (Boolean) Boolean value that indicates if MAAS should manage address reservations and static routing.
+Defaults to `true`.
 - `name` (String) The subnet name.
 - `rdns_mode` (Number) How reverse DNS is handled for this subnet.
 Defaults to `2`.
 Valid options are:
 	* `0` - Disabled, no reverse zone is created.